Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 **Self motivated**

 - I'm always working on side projects with the goals of widening my knowledge as well as polishing skills I feel need improvement.
 For example, I took on the goal of creating a multiplayer Monopoly game which is a big step up from creating CRUD applications.
 Overall, this has lead to me picking up patterns and concepts so regardless of the stack I am able to think and offer solutions to problems.
 For example, learning testing and API structure using Ruby meant I was able to quickly pick up the same in Javascript.
 - I recently took on the challenge of learning Go in order to produce performant, microservice style backends, as well as increase comfort writing in new languages/paradigms.
-I also enjoy educational media such as videos which help break down new concepts for me such as Docker and new language features.
+- To keep myself immersed in this field I follow a number of blogs and YouTube channels.
+This helps me stay up to date with the latest trends and technologies as well as learn new concepts and techniques.
+For example, my understanding of the importance of docker and microservices was greatly improved by watching these type of videos.

 **Adaptable**

 - When teaching myself coding I found that I had a natural aptitude for it.
 This meant I was able to quickly adapt to Makers Academy's curriculum and was able to pick up new concepts and technologies quickly.
-This made the transition from Typescript to Ruby (and then to Go) much easier than I expected.
+This made the transition from Javascript to Ruby (and then to Go) much easier than I expected.
+This allowed me to offer help to others when working in a language I have never used before.

 **Attention to detail**